• Skip to primary navigation

 strawberry shortcake roll

-• Cream cheese: Let the cream cheese soften a bit.
+• Cream cheese: Let the cream cheese soften a bit at room temperature and always use full fat cream cheese.

 • Vegetable oil: I like to use avocado oil, but olive oil is my next favorite.
 If you don't have either, go for the regular canola oil then.